-Sixthly, if we look at 10 students who have never lived in China or Taiwan before, one student said she had Chinese friends when she studied in high school.
+Sixthly, if we look at 12 students who have never lived in China or Taiwan before, one student said she had Chinese friends when she studied in high school.
 One student said she does not have Chinese friend but she studied in Malaysian high school and studied Chinese for one year.
 One student said he has a Chinese schoolmate who helps him to study Chinese at HKU.
 One student said he does not have Chinese friend but he has a Korean friend who has lived in Beijing for a long time and he helps my student to study Chinese.
 One student said she lived in Malaysia for 7 years and in Malaysia she has several Chinese friends who help her to study Chinese.
 One student said he has never lived in China but after he came to Hong Kong, he made some Chinese friends and they help him to study Chinese.
 One student is from Korea.
 She has never lived in China before but she has a friend from China and a friend from Taiwan.
 Her Taiwan friend introduced more friends to her and now she has many Taiwanese friends.
 One student is from Italy.
 She has never lived in China or Taiwan before but in Italy she has a Chinese roommate who helped her to learn Chinese for 3 years.
 Another French student also has a Chinese roommate from China.
 They lived together in Paris and they often play Mahjong and drink alcohol together.
 His roommate taught him Chinese for many years.
 Besides the French student also has other Chinese friends in France.
 They always hang out together.
 The last student is from Korea.
 She lives in Hong Kong for 5 years.
 She had many Chinese friends in high school and they often helped her to study Chinese.
 At HKU, she also has two Chinese friends and they help her to learn Chinese.
+One Russian student said he had Chinese friend to help him to learn Chinese in Russia.
+One French student did not have Chinese speaking friends to help him learning Chinese but he is very hard-working in learning Chinese.
+He used Chinese learning APP or listened to YouTube videos or podcasts to learn Chinese by himself.
+However, French student seems making more mistakes than students who have Chinese friends.

 In a conclusion, most of good Chinese learners either have lived in China for a period of time or have Chinese friends to help him/her to learn and speak Chinese.
-If a student has never lived in China or Chinese speaking countries before, then make a Chinese speaking friend is crucial.
+If a student has never lived in China or Chinese speaking countries before, then make a Chinese speaking friend is crucial, otherwise the student must be very hard-working on learning Chinese.

-Levels of proficiency of good Chinese learners
+Levels of Proficiency of Good Chinese Learners